A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 The following airlines offer long-haul budget flights:

-LEVEL – This low-cost airline from International Airline Group (IAG) operates trans-Atlantic flights from its Barcelona and Paris Orly base.
-It flies to Boston, San Francisco and Buenos Aires and one-way prices start at $200.
+LEVEL – This low-cost airline from International Airline Group (IAG) operates trans-Atlantic flights from its Barcelona base.
+It flies to Boston, Los Angeles, Miami, New York and San Francisco in the US and Buenos Aires and Santiago in South America.

 Jetstar – The Qantas low-cost subsidiary has an extensive network around Australia and Asia.
-It also flies from Sydney and Melbourne to Honolulu with fares from $225 one-way.
+It also flies from Sydney and Melbourne to Honolulu.
 It is actually possible to fly with Jetstar on Oneworld Round the World tickets.

 An example RTW budget itinerary would be:

-London-Athens (easyjet); Athens-Singapore (Scoot); Singapore-Sydney (Scoot); Sydney-Honolulu (Jetstar); Honolulu-Vancouver (Westjet); Vancouver-London (Air Transat)
+London-Athens (easyjet); Athens-Singapore (Scoot); Singapore-Sydney (Scoot); Sydney-Honolulu (Jetstar); Honolulu-Vancouver (Westjet); Vancouver-Toronto (Porter Airlines); Toronto-London (Air Transat)

 Now, we are not necessarily recommending you go out and book a budget RTW.
 The extra charges will certainly add up and each booking will be separate.